UltraSuite/ultrasuite-doc/docs/data/tal_corpus.md

+### Acknowledgements

+Supported by the Carnegie Trust for the Universities of Scotland (Research Incentive Grant number 008585) and the EPSRC Healthcare Partnerships grant number EP/P02338X/1 (Ultrax2020).
+We thank the participants of this corpus for providing the consent that allows this data to be freely available to the research community.

 ### References

 If using data or code from the TaL corpus, please provide appropriate web links and cite the following paper:

-[1] Ribeiro, M. S., Sanger, J., Zhang, J.-X., Eshky, A., Wrench, A., Richmond, K.,& Renals, S. (2021).  **TaL: a synchronised multi-speaker corpus of ultrasound tongue imaging, audio, and lip videos.** Proceedings of the IEEE Workshop on Spoken Language Technology (SLT).
-Shenzhen, China.
+- Ribeiro, M. S., Sanger, J., Zhang, J.-X., Eshky, A., Wrench, A., Richmond, K.,& Renals, S. (2021).  **TaL: a synchronised multi-speaker corpus of ultrasound tongue imaging, audio, and lip videos.** Proceedings of the IEEE Workshop on Spoken Language Technology (SLT).
+Shenzhen, China. [[paper](papers/tal_corpus_SLT2021.pdf)]